satanlabs/scripts/java_install_fresh.markdown

     $ /usr/lib/jdk/<jdk-folder-name>/bin/java -version

-8. Open ~/.bashrc file (present in home-dir) ( using vim , nano ) and the following data in the end :
+8. Open ~/.bashrc file (present in home-dir) ( using vim or nano ) and the following data in the end :

     Here, I used `jdk1.8.0_251` folder.